image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 • Trim chicken breasts if necessary and slice each into 2-3 strips.

-• In a large freezer bag (or container), combine buttermilk and sriracha.
-Add chicken strips, seal, and give it a good rub to get all that flavor in the chicken. (*At this point, you can refrigerate for a few hours if you wish).
+• In a large freezer bag (or large container), combine buttermilk and sriracha.
+Add chicken strips, seal, and give it a good rub to get all that flavor in the chicken. (*At this point, you can refrigerate for a couple of hours if you wish).

-• In a shallow dish, combine Panko, flour, salt, pepper, paprika and seasoning salt.
-Add chicken, one piece at a time, and coat well. (*Using a different utensil for the wet chicken and the dry mix will give you the best results — once the crumbs get wet and clumpy they won’t stick).
-Press the crumbs on firmly.
+• In a shallow dish, combine 1 cup flour, salt, pepper, paprika and seasoning salt.
+Add chicken, one piece at a time, and coat well.

 • Remove from pan to a paper-towel lined plate (do not stack them) and serve immediately.